How I built Fluxer, a Discord-like chat app

 In January 2025, I grew wary of how Discord handled my personal data and where the app was headed.
 I built Discorch, a tool that guides you through Discord's undocumented privacy request process to bulk delete messages.
 It produces a CSV plus instructions for contacting Discord's privacy team to request deletion.

 As more people used it, Discord kept changing the process and eventually restricted it, including blocking deletion of your own DM messages through this route because you can still delete those manually.
-The route now only works for servers and groups you have left.
+The route now only works for servers and groups you've left.

-In spring 2025, I reported a security vulnerability to Discord that could have enabled unauthorised destructive actions against critical user-owned data without proper authentication, and I was awarded $2,000.
+In spring 2025, I reported a security vulnerability to Discord and was awarded $2,000.
 Later that summer, I registered Fluxer Platform AB, a Swedish limited liability company, which required a minimum deposit of $2,000.

-By summer 2025, I had finished most of my university courses and spent the summer writing my bachelor's thesis with a fellow student for the supportive and welcoming Intelligent Heart Technology Lab at KTH.
+By summer 2025, I'd finished most of my university courses and spent the summer writing my bachelor's thesis with a fellow student for the supportive and welcoming Intelligent Heart Technology Lab at KTH.
 The thesis was published in September 2025.

 Between September and December 2025, I worked day and night to make Fluxer ready for public release.
-Getting the architecture, feature set, and web client ready for real users by myself was the hardest work I had done.
+Getting the architecture, feature set, and web client ready for real users by myself was the hardest work I'd done.

 On 25 October 2025, I opened the first private beta because I needed funding to keep going.
 It was a small group of around 30 testers who could invite people they knew, and a handful bought Visionary at $299 each while I worked towards feature completion.